-Models display and promote clothes or other goods on television, in magazines and on catwalks at fashion shows.
-They may also appear in other media such as billboards and the internet.
+Models display and promote clothes or other goods on television, online, in magazines and advertising, and on catwalks at fashion shows.

-Pay rates for models vary depending on ability, work availability and type of modelling.
+Pay rates for models vary depending on your ability, where you work, and the type of modelling you do.

-Pay for models varies depending on your ability, the type of work, the agency you're employed by, and the location of the job.
+Pay for models varies depending on ability, location, the type of modelling they do, and the agency they work for.